apache/doris/docs/en/docs/admin-manual/cluster-management/upgrade.md

 ## Upgrade preparation

 1. After data validation, the new version of BE and FE binary files are distributed to their respective directories.
-2. Usually small version upgrade, BE only needs to upgrade palo_be; FE only needs to upgrade palo-fe.jar.
+2. Usually small version upgrade, BE only needs to upgrade doris_be; FE only needs to upgrade palo-fe.jar.
 If it is a large version upgrade, you may need to upgrade other files (including but not limited to bin / lib / etc.) If you are not sure whether you need to replace other files, it is recommended to replace all of them.

 ## rolling upgrade